-ListOfLists must be a list of possibly partial lists prefix(?Part, ?Whole) True iff Part is a leading substring of Whole.
-This is the same as append(Part, , Whole).

-select(?Elem, ?List1, ?List2)

-Is true when List1, with Elem removed, results in List2.

-selectchk(+Elem, +List, -Rest)

-Semi-deterministic removal of first element in List that unifies with Elem.

-select(?X, ?XList, ?Y, ?YList)

-Select two elements from two lists at the same place.
-True when select (X, XList) and select (Y, YList) are true, X and Y appear in the same locations of their respective lists and same_length (XList, YList) is true.
-A typical use for this predicate is to replace an element:
+Arguineitts ListOfLists must be a list of possibly partial lists prefix(?Part, ?Whole) True iff Part is a leading substring of Whole.
+This is a append(Part, , Whole). the same as select(?Elem, ?List1, ?List2) Is true when List1, with Elem removed, results in List2. selectchk(+ Elem , + List , - Rest) Semi-deterministic removal of first element in List that unifies with Elem . [semidet] select(?X, ?XList, ?Y, ?YList) [nondet] Select two elements from two lists at the same place.
+True when select (X, select (Y, YList) are true, X and Y appear in the same locations of their and same_length (XList, YList) is true.
+A typical use for this predica an element: r respective lists selectchk(?X, ?XList, ?Y, ?YList) Semi-deterministic version of select/4.